 Milk: I used whole milk for this recipe, but feel free to substitute your favorite plant-based milk

-Sourdough discard: Adds a delicious tang and extra moisture to this chocolate cake, you can use your discard directly from the fridge for this recipe
+Sourdough discard: Adds a delicious tang and extra moisture to this chocolate cake, you can use your discard directly from the fridge for this recipe.

 Imperial Sugar Extra Fine Granulated Sugar and Imperial Sugar Dark Brown Sugar: White sugar adds structure and sweetness while brown sugar adds a nice molasses flavor and added moisture to the cake

-All-purpose flour: Don't substitute another type of flour for this recipe
+All-purpose flour: Don't substitute another type of flour for this recipe or your cake will turn out gummy.

 Step-by-step Instructions